Anomaly Detection

 • Zero or negative values -- When the field typically contains positive numbers

-Common Types of Outliers
+Common Types of Anomalies

 • Unusually long names -- A name field where most values are 5-20 characters but one entry is 200 characters, possibly containing an entire address or notes pasted into the wrong field.